matthewjohnlempio-cmd/jlabs-api/README.md

 4. **Set up environment variables**

    The project uses a .env file for secrets (MongoDB connection, etc.).
-   This file is not included in the repository for security reasons.

     - Create a new file called .env in the project root
    ```bash